 College.

 The dean shall convene the College Promotion Committee by the second Friday in December and provide all applications for promotion.
 The College Promotion Committee shall include the chairpersons from the various department promotion committees within the college.
 The College Promotion Committee shall elect its own chairperson.
 The committee shall review each application for promotion and vote "for" or "against" promotion for each applicant and rank all applicants within each academic rank.
 When the college review is complete, then the committee shall forward the applications to the dean.
+The committee will provide a narrative explaining the applicant’s strengths and weaknesses in the areas relevant to promotion and tenure with suggestions for improvement.

 Dean.

-The dean shall make a recommendation and then notify the applicant of the school recommendations if requested by the applicant.
+The dean shall make a recommendation and then notify the applicant.
 The dean shall forward all applications for promotion to the chairperson of the Promotion and Tenure Review Council by the second Friday in February.

 Campus Review.

 a.
 Alpine.
-The Promotion and Tenure Review Council shall review all applications for promotion from the Alpine campus and vote "for" or "against" promotion for each applicant and then rank all applicants within each academic rank.
-The recommendations shall be transmitted to the Joint Council on Academic Affairs by the Friday before Spring Break in March.
+The Tenure and Promotion Council shall review all applications for promotion from the Alpine campus and vote "for" or "against" promotion for each applicant and then rank all applicants within each academic rank.
+The recommendations shall be transmitted to the Joint Council on Faculty Affairs by the Friday before Spring Break in March.
+The committee will provide a narrative explaining the applicant’s strengths and weaknesses in the areas relevant to promotion and tenure with suggestions for improvement.

 b.
-Del Rio-Eagle Pass-Uvalde.
-The Promotion and Tenure Review Council shall review all applications for promotion from the Del Rio-Eagle Pass-Uvalde campuses and vote "for" or "against" promotion for each applicant and then rank all applicants within each academic rank.
-The recommendations shall be transmitted to the Joint Council on Academic Affairs by the Friday before Spring Break in March.
+Del Rio-Eagle Pass-Uvalde (Rio Grande College).
+The Promotion and Tenure Review Council shall review all applications for promotion from the Del Rio-Eagle Pass-Uvalde (Rio Grande College) campuses and vote "for" or "against" promotion for each applicant and then rank all applicants within each academic rank.
+The recommendations shall be transmitted to the Joint Council on Faculty Affairs by the Friday before Spring Break in March.
+The committee will provide a narrative explaining the applicant’s strengths and weaknesses in the areas relevant to promotion and tenure with suggestions for improvement.

 University Review

 a.
 The promotion recommendations from each campus Promotion and Tenure Review Council shall be transmitted to the Joint Council on Faculty Affairs, a joint council of the SRSU Faculty Governance Organizations.
-The Joint Council on Faculty Affairs shall be comprised of nine tenured faculty members with the rank of Professor from the Alpine and the Del Rio-Eagle Pass-Uvalde campuses.
+The Joint Council on Faculty Affairs shall be comprised of nine tenured faculty members with the rank of Professor from the Alpine and the Rio Grande College campuses.
 The Joint Council on Faculty Affairs shall receive and review the recommendations for promotion.
-Two-thirds of the membership shall be from the Alpine campus and one-third from the Del Rio-Eagle Pass-Uvalde campuses.
+Two-thirds of the membership shall be from the Alpine campus and one-third from the Rio Grande College campuses.
 The membership of the Joint Council on Faculty Affairs shall be appointed by the presiding officers of the SRSU Faculty Governance Organization.
+The committee will provide a narrative explaining the applicant’s strengths and weaknesses in the areas relevant to promotion and tenure with suggestions for improvement.

 b.
 The senior faculty member of the committee shall chair the committee.

 c.
-The Joint Council on Academic Affairs shall transmit the recommendations to the Executive Vice President and Provost by the first Friday in April.
+The Joint Council on Faculty Affairs shall transmit the recommendations to the Executive Vice President and Provost by the first Friday in April.

 Executive Vice President and Provost.